 Originally two separate structures – built in the 1930s and 1960s – the North and South Buildings at 22 Boulcott Street were linked together in a disconnected muddle of stairs, lifts, passageways and tunnels.

-The ambitious plan to open up, integrate, and seismically strengthen these buildings was going to take some serious collaboration, problem-solving and structural innovation.
+The ambitious plan to open up, integrate, and seismically strengthen these buildings into a world class home for Transpower was going to take some serious collaboration, problem-solving and structural innovation.

 To open up the building, major internal concrete shear walls were demolished, three additional floors added, and the central floor removed to create a breath-taking six-storey atrium flooded with natural light.
 Pedestrian bridges span across the atrium at all levels, and an impressive ‘floating’ staircase suspended from the roof further connects the two buildings.